jamwt/rolla/README.md

 ... then type `redo` in this repository root.

-But generally, just build redo.c into your project.
+But generally, just build rolla.c into your project.
 Recommended compiler flags are:

     CFLAGS="-g -Wall -Werror -pedantic -std=gnu99 -O2 -fno-strict-aliasing"